-Each non-employee director, other than the Chairman of the Board, receives a \$50,000 annual retainer, payable quarterly, and prorated for such portion of the year that the director serves on the Board.
+Each non-employee director receives a \$50,000 annual retainer, payable quarterly, and prorated for such portion of the year that the director serves on the Board.
 The chair of the Audit Committee receives an additional \$20,000 annual retainer, and each other member of the Audit Committee receives an additional \$10,000 annual retainer.
-The chair of the Compensation Committee receives an additional \$15,000 annual retainer, and each other member of the Compensation Governance Committee receives an additional \$10,000 annual retainer, and each other member of the Nominating and Corporate Governance Committee receives an additional \$10,000 annual retainer, and each other member of the Finance Committee receives an additional \$15,000 annual retainer, and each other member of the Finance Committee receives an additional \$8,000 annual retainer.
+The chair of the Compensation Committee receives an additional \$15,000 annual retainer, and each other member of the Compensation Committee receives an additional \$8,000 annual retainer.
+The chair of the Nominating and Corporate Governance Committee receives an additional \$10,000 annual retainer, and each other member of the Nominating and Corporate Governance Committee receives an additional \$5,000 annual retainer.
+The chair of the Finance Committee receives an additional \$15,000 annual retainer, and each other member of the Finance Committee receives an additional \$8,000 annual retainer.
 Non-employee directors have the option to elect to receive their retainers and committee fees in the form of restricted stock that vests immediately when the associated quarterly retainer amount is paid.
 All directors are reimbursed for their travel and out-of-pocket expenses in accordance with our travel policy for each in-person Board or committee meeting that they attend.